GSA-TTS/tts.gsa.gov/pages/jointts/positions/TTS-Sr-Advisor-Technology.md

 location: Anywhere in the U.S. (remote)

 # Put the GS grade and pay range this position is being advertised at.
 For SES positions, set the value of gs to SES.
-gs: 15
+gs: "15"
-min_payrange: $143,736
-max_payrange: $191,900

 travel_requirement: Occasional travel may be required up to 10%-20% per year.

-work_schedule: Full time.
+work_schedule: Full time

 # Set to 0 if there is no limit
 max_applications: 400

-# Use either "permanent" or "temporary"
+# Use either "permanent" or "term-limited"
 appointment_type: term-limited

 # List key objectives here.
 Key objectives and sub-bullets will be displayed in